 The SSIP and the LTRP also provide for the payment of the named executive officers' vested account balances upon termination of employment, death or a change in control.
 A "termination of employment" occurs under the SSIP upon a participant's severance, retirement or attainment of age 55 while totally disabled.
-A "termination of employment" occurs under the LTRP upon a participant's severance or retirement.
+A "termination of employment" occurs under the LTRP upon a participant's severance other than for cause, retirement or total disability.
 The definition of a "change in control" is the same definition used for the ORP, as described above.
-The material terms of the SSIP and the LTRP, including the options to receive lump sum or installment payments, are described beginning on pages 48 and 49, respectively.
+The material terms of the SSIP and the LTRP, including the options to receive lump sum or installment payments, are described beginning on pages 47 and 48, respectively.